Turnout

 Identify Key Factors Affecting Benefit Calculation

-Understanding several key factors can significantly impact how much will I receive in disability benefits during your journey.
+Understanding several key factors can significantly impact your benefit calculation during your journey.

-• Work History: We know that your work history is crucial.
+• Work history: We know that your work history is crucial.
 The number of years you've worked and your earnings during those years play a vital role.
-The Social Security Administration (SSA) calculates your payment amount based on your Average Indexed Monthly Earnings (AIME).
-In 2026, SSDI payments are expected to rise to an average of $1,630 monthly, largely due to a 2.8% cost-of-living adjustment (COLA).
+The Social Security Administration calculates your payment amount based on your work history.
+In 2026, largely due to a 2.8% increase.
 This highlights just how important a strong work history is in determining your support.

-• Disability Severity: It's common to feel overwhelmed by the nature and extent of your disability.
-This greatly influences how much I will receive in disability benefits as well as your eligibility.
-Conditions recognized by the SSA as severe often have a more direct path to approval, which can speed up the process for assistance.
+• Medical condition: It's common to feel overwhelmed by your medical condition.
+This greatly influences how much I will receive in benefits as well as your eligibility.
+Individuals with severe conditions often have a more direct path to approval, which can speed up the process for assistance.

-• Income Level: Your current income and any other assistance you receive can impact your eligibility for Supplemental Security Income (SSI), which is need-based.
-In 2026, the maximum SSI payment will increase to $994 monthly.
-It is essential to understand how much will I receive in disability benefits in relation to your financial situation and its impact on eligibility for assistance.
+• Income: Your income can impact your eligibility for benefits, which is need-based.
+In 2026, the income limits will change.
+It is essential to understand income in relation to benefits and its implications.

 • Age: Your age at the time of disability can also affect the calculation.
 Different rules apply to younger applicants.
-For instance, the significant gainful activity (SGA) threshold for non-blind individuals will rise to $1,690 monthly in 2026.
+For instance, younger individuals may face stricter criteria.
 This change influences how your work history and age come together in determining assistance.

 The central node represents the main topic, while the branches show the different factors that influence how benefits are calculated.
 Each sub-point provides additional details about that factor's significance.